numpy/numpy/doc/neps/nep-0035-array-creation-dispatch-with-array-function.rst

 impossible to ensure ``my_pad`` creates a padding array with a type matching that of the input array, which would cause a ``TypeError`` exception to be raised by CuPy, as discussed above would happen to the CuPy case alone.

-Current NumPy users who don't use other arrays from downstream libraries should have no impact in their current usage of the NumPy API.
-In the event of the user passing a NumPy array to ``like=``, that will continue to work as if no array was passed via that argument.
-However, this is advised against, as internally there will be additional checks required that will have an impact in performance.

 Backward Compatibility
 ----------------------